zeekwan/livekit-demo/README.md

    node server.js
    ```

 2. Open your browser and navigate to `http://localhost:3001` to access the application.
+Open a second tab to listen to yourself (echo warning).

 ## Acknowledgments
 - [LiveKit](https://livekit.io/) for providing the real-time communication framework.
+- Cursor for building this mostly